lewagon/rails-kickoff/README.md

 This is Le Wagon's kick-off roadmap for the lead dev (in charge of setup / deployment / collaboration).

-If you don't want to run this steps by hand, check out the [wagon_rails](https://github.com/lewagon/wagon_rails) gem.
+If you don't want to run these steps by hand, check out the [wagon_rails](https://github.com/lewagon/wagon_rails) gem to generate a new rails app, its github repo and its heroku app with all the specified instructions below (you won't get the Facebook connect setup though).

 ## Rails new